jacebenson/cedar/docs/docs/tutorial/chapter3/forms.md

 :::info

-Redwood's forms are built on top of [React Hook Form](https://react-hook-form.com/) so there is even more functionality available than we've documented here.
+Cedar's forms are built on top of [React Hook Form](https://react-hook-form.com/) so there is even more functionality available than we've documented here.
 Visit the [Form docs](../../forms.md) to learn more about all form functionalities.

 :::

-Redwood has one more trick up its sleeve when it comes to forms but we'll save that for when we're actually submitting one to the server.
+Cedar has one more trick up its sleeve when it comes to forms but we'll save that for when we're actually submitting one to the server.

 Having a contact form is great, but only if you actually get the contact somehow.
 Let's create a database table to hold the submitted data and create our first GraphQL mutation.